Click the to run the People Search, available in the Navigation Dashboard Bar on the People Dashboard and the Fundraising Dashboard.

 - Export by Channel – See the Crimson 3 - People Search Advanced Export by Channel guide.

-- Mass Append – This allows you to mass append Flags, Keywords, Notes, Tasks, or Events to all records in the results.
+- Mass Append – This allows you to mass append Flags, Keywords, Attributes, Notes, Tasks, or Events to all records in the results.
 See the Crimson 3 – Mass Append guide for further details.

 - Print – This generates Full Profile Call Sheets for each record in the results.